College

 Master of Urban Design

-The Master of Urban Design - Future Cities (MUD) is a STEM designated program (CIP Code 30.3301).
+Our Master of Urban Design - Future Cities (MUD) is a STEM-designated program (CIP Code 30.3301).
+To learn more about STEM designation, visit our STEM FAQ.

 Creating Sustainable, Healthy & Smart Cities

-The unique focus of the MUD program on contemporary urban issues such as urban resiliency, carbon-neutral communities, wellness, and smart technologies differentiates Jefferson’s program.
-Collaboration with the Jefferson Institute for Smart and Healthy Cities offers students unparalleled opportunities for research and industry experience.
-Addressing climate change, public health, pandemics and other challenges by incorporating urban analytics, computational design, and smart technologies into urban environments is the next frontier within the profession.
-Students may choose a concentration in public health, in collaboration with the Jefferson College of Population Health, or in other specializations, offered in the College of Architecture and the Built Environment, including Geodesign, Urban Revitalization, Smart Cities and Urban Analytics, or Resilient Cities.
+The unique focus of the MUD program on contemporary urban issues such as urban resiliency, carbon-neutral communities, wellness and smart technologies differentiates Jefferson’s program.
+Collaboration with the Jefferson Institute for Smart & Healthy Cities offers students unparalleled opportunities for research and industry experience.
+Addressing climate change, public health, pandemics and other challenges by incorporating urban analytics, computational design and smart technologies into urban environments is the next frontier within the profession.
+Students may choose a concentration in public health, in collaboration with the Jefferson College of Population Health, or in other specializations, offered in the College of Architecture & the Built Environment, including Geodesign, Urban Revitalization, Smart Cities & Urban Analytics or Resilient Cities.

 Experiencing the Learning Lab of Philadelphia